Sunday, July 24, 2016

 Aroma and Flavor – 2.8 out of 3 mugs

-The initial aroma is a sweet root beer.
-There is a slight wintergreen hint.
+The initial aroma is sweet root beer with a slight wintergreen hint.
 Overall, I was anxious to try this brew upon opening.
 At the first sip, I immediately thought lovers of Dr. Pepper would like this brew.
-Smooth creamy beverage with a hint of caramel and a slight licorice favor.
+It was a smooth, creamy beverage with a hint of caramel and a slight licorice flavor.
 I really enjoyed the beverage!

 Head – 2.4 out of 3 mugs